balljok/pyfolioclient/README.md

 The clients requires:

-- An URL to the FOLIO OKAPI (e.g. "https://your.folio.instance/okapi")
+- An URL to the FOLIO OKAPI (i.e. foliopath/okapi)
 - The username of the tenant in FOLIO
 - The username of a user with adequate permissions in FOLIO and the password for the user